-The 7th Annual Harold I. Saperstein '31 Cornell Student Topical Sermon Contest challenges you to:
+The 9th Annual Harold I. Saperstein '31 Cornell Student Topical Sermon Contest challenges you to address:

 Present a sermon.
 Your "Bully Pulpit" to speak on today's most important and cultural issues!

 Deliver your sermon, dates available February 5, 12, 19 March 5, 7, 12